leewtai/leewtai.github.io/courses/linear_regression/homeworks/applied/hw1_prerequisites.md

 - Pretending that we do not know the parameters used to generate the data, we want to test the idea whether the expectation of X is the same as the expectation of Y.
   - What is your null hypothesis?
   - Please write the code that would calculate the p-value from a 2 sample t-test that does not assume the variances are identical.
 Remember to report your p-value.
 (You can use built-in functions for this if you wish)
-- If we fail to reject the null hypothesis, why can't we say the alternative hypothesis is true?
+- If we fail to reject the null hypothesis, why can't we say the null or alternative hypothesis is true?
 Maximum 4 sentences.
+(EDITED, if you answered the previous version that's fine too)

 {% include lib/mathjax.html %}